suiteplus/nscabinet/README.md

 Upload/download files to a netsuite account, using the included _restlet_.

-_PS: This is actually also a gulp plugin.
-A `gulp-nscabinet` wrapper module is also available._
+_PS: This is actually a gulp plugin._

 ## Required